 Sunil Shreshtha, a clothes seller, told Reuters every single day without business meant mounting losses.
 Shreshtha said: "I have just opened my shop today.
 Residents of Kathmandu marked the birthday of Lord Buddha in a subdued celebration.
 The event for 2015 was low-key, following the 7.8 magnitude quake that struck on 25 April, killing over 7,000 people, though many lit candles for themselves and lost loved ones.
 Shattered buildings and debris still line the streets, and tents have been pitched in Kathmandu's main sports stadium and on its golf course.
 "I can tell you, 90% of the heritage sites are damaged.
 Nepal earthquake: Moments of beauty in the rubble of Kathmandu [Photo report] A Nepalese Photographer Captures Quake Aftermath -- NYMag.
 Deependra Bajracharya and his family are living under a plastic tent in a football field at an army camp.

 It is one of the only open spaces near his old home in Dallu, a section of Kathmandu, Nepal.
 His house still stands, but Bajracharya spotted a sinister crack in its foundation.
 The Earth could shudder again, and if disaster hadn't visited yet, it would.
 Last weekend's 7.8-magnitude earthquake claimed 6,100 lives and counting.
-The survivors, like Bajracharya, are waking up daily to a razed world.
 It has not been an easy task.
+Bajracharya took all of his photographs in the aftermath of the quake in the Kathmandu Valley in Nepal, and his most recent shots are from Wednesday.
 Slideshow: The local volunteers behind Nepal's aid — IRIN.
 The group has grown to some 100 people, a mix of locals, expats and tourists who came together organically after the quake to see what they could do.